networked-aframe/naf-janus-adapter/docs/janus-deployment.md

 ## Build it

+Note: If you want to use a docker container instead, look at the end of this documentation.

 Here are the build instructions that produced a good working deployment at the time of writing this tutorial: